-The cost share must be at least 20% of the total allowable costs for research and development projects (i.e., the sum of the Government share, including FFRDC costs if applicable, and the recipient share of allowable costs equals the total allowable cost of the project) and must come from non-Federal sources unless otherwise allowed by law.
+The cost share must be at least 50% of the total allowable costs for demonstration projects which applies to AOI 1 and 20% of the total allowable costs for AOI 2 and AOI 3 (i.e., the sum of the Government share, including FFRDC costs if applicable, and the recipient share of allowable costs equals the total allowable cost of the project) and must come from non-Federal sources unless otherwise allowed by law.
 (See 10 CFR 600.30 for the applicable cost sharing requirements.)